 If life in a global pandemic has taught us anything, it is that we need to choose happiness to be happy.
 Many of those activities we miss the most are activities that help us maintain our happiness.
-Most people in the U.S. are still concerned about contracting the virus and social distancing for their and their families’ safety.
-August, though, is Happiness Happens Month, so here are 7 ways you can maintain your happiness in this and any time of stress.
+August is Happiness Happens Month, so here are 7 ways you can maintain your happiness in this and any time of stress.

 1. Be Active